Mitigating the impact of extraordinary personal circumstances on academic careers

 The Faculty of MDHS awards up to two Momentum Fellowships each year.

-Fellowships include a maximum award of up to $100,000 for salary and research-related expenses over a maximum two-year term.
+Two fellowships are available and include a maximum award of up to $100,000 per year for salary and research-related expenses over a maximum two-year term.

 Fellows retain their existing appointment with the Faculty for the duration of the Fellowship.